What is Peptide Therapy?

 When a clinician describes use of peptides, he is generally talking about a man-made string of amino acids which acts as a releasing factor.
 For example, Ipamorelin is a 5 amino acid peptide originally developed by Novo Nordisk that specifically induces growth hormone synthesis and release.

 PT-141 (Bremenalotide) – PT-141 is used primarily to increase sex drive and sexual satisfaction, as well as to improve erections.
 PT-141 is FDA-approved for hypoactive sexual desire in women (referred to as The Female Viagra), and currently being studied in men.
 Speaking scientifically, PT-141 is a 7 amino acid peptide that acts as a melanocortin receptor agonist which leads to release of dopamine, increasing sexual desire.
 About 1/3 of men who do not respond to medications such as Viagra were able to obtain adequate erections following administration of PT-141 in one study.
 There is also some evidence that PT-141 can assist with weight loss.

-Ipamorelin – Ipamorelin is very commonly used in regenerative and longevity medicine clinics.
+Ipamorelin – Ipamorelin is very commonly used in longevity medicine clinics.
 It is a 5 amino acid peptide that increases release of growth hormone via the hypothalamus and anterior pituitary gland.
 This is thought to increase muscle mass, decrease body fat, strengthen bones, improve skin, and increase energy.

 CJC-1295 – CJC-1295 is a 30 amino acid peptide which also works through the growth hormone pathway.
 It also increases secretion of insulin-like growth factor (IGF-1).
 It is often used synergistically with Ipamorelin.
 It may have positive effects on bone health, lean body mass, insulin resistance, muscle development and sex drive.